YanivZalach/qtile-config/README.md

 What do we have here?
 My Qtile configuration file!

-Who can you use it?
+Who can use it?
 Anyone can use it!

 Who should use it? those who want to start learning about tiling window managers in Linux, as well as advanced users.